jonasbarth/snakevolution/README.md

 # 7. How to train the evolutionary algorithm
 Evolutionary algorithms have many hyperparameters that affect the performance and convergence of the algorithm.
 Many of the hyperparameters affect the selection pressure experienced by the population.
 Read **8** for an explanation of selection pressure.
-Below are the hyperparameters, their legal values, and their types available for tuning:
+Below is an explanation of the available hyperparameters.

 |hyper parameter   | type  | legal values  | explanation  |
 |---|---|---|---|